chenle02/Simulation_Braching_Brownian_Motions/README.md

 Contributions to this project are welcome!
 Please feel free to submit pull requests or open issues to discuss potential improvements or features.

+## Acknowledgments

+Thanks discussions with Yumin Zhong and Panqiu Xia from Auburn University.

 ## License

 * [MIT](./LICENSE)